Back to All Events

 • Australian Parliament House Parliament Drive Capital Hill, ACT, 2600 Australia (map)

-The inaugural meeting of the re-established Parliamentary Group for Future Generations in the 48th Parliament marks a pivotal opportunity to reset the national conversation on intergenerational fairness and embed long-term thinking at the heart of Australian governance.
+The inaugural meeting of the re-established Parliamentary Group for Future Generations in the 48th Parliament marks a pivotal opportunity to refocus national momentum on intergenerational fairness and embed long-term thinking at the heart of Australian governance.

-• Following the federal election, with a clear mandate for generational change.
+• Following the federal election, with a clear mandate and appetite for generational reform.

-• Amid growing state and territory momentum for future generations policies.
+• Amid growing state and territory momentum for policies that protect future generations.

-• Against a backdrop of major international developments, including the UN Declaration on Future Generations and renewed global efforts to institutionalise long-term governance.
+• Against a backdrop of significant international developments, including the UN Declaration on Future Generations and renewed global efforts to institutionalise long-term governance.

 Key priorities include:

-• Reaffirming multi-partisan support for future generations policy as a unifying national agenda, and contextualising it within the current political landscape.
+• Reaffirming multi-partisan support for future generations policy as a unifying approach to tackle intergenerational inequity.

 • Strengthening collaboration between parliamentary champions and civil society leaders to drive legislative and policy innovation.